ppvastar/kedro_to_dataiku/README.md

     ```

 4. In Dataiku, the src code in managed folder is not editable.
 If one want to do simple and fast edit on code within dataiku after deployment, one can import the source code to project library (https://doc.dataiku.com/dss/latest/python/reusing-code.html) which is editable.
-To do this, just load (one can use git) the folder in "[kedro project root folder]/src/" which contains "nodes" and "pipelines" subfolders into the lib/python path (keep the module name as the kedro package name), and then set
+To do this, just load (one can use git) the folder in "[kedro project root folder]/src/" which usually contains "nodes" and "pipelines" subfolders into the lib/python path (keep the module name as the kedro package name), and then set
     ```sh
     src_in_lib=True
     ```
     in previouly mentioned steps.

-    By doing so, the soruce code (nodes, pipelines, etc) in this library "lib/python/[package_name]" will be used instead of the orgin one under "[kedro project root folder]/src/[package_name]"
+    By doing so, the soruce code (nodes, pipelines, etc) in this library "lib/python/[package_name]" will be used instead of the orginal one under "[kedro project root folder]/src/[package_name]"

 5. One can also clone Kedro project from git repository to the managed folder we created previously.